 What Is Selective Mutism?

-Selective mutism occurs when your child will talk in particular times and places, but not in others.
+Selective mutism occurs when your child is able to speak in particular times and places, but not others.

 It’s important to note that there’s a difference between being unable and being unwilling to speak.